Soft Carrot Gingerbread Cookies

 - Made from whole wheat and considerably less sugar than most Christmas cookie recipes.

-- The added carrots add moisture and flavor to the cookies but almost melts into the cookie goodness.
+- The added carrots add moisture and flavor to the cookies but almost melt into the cookie goodness.

 I’m pretty obsessed with these gingerbread cookies and think you are going to love them just as much.
 A little holiday indulgence but with some healthier swaps that doesn’t take away any of the flavor or enjoyment.